-“Editing services” and particularly “technical editing” means different things to different people in the fiber arts industry.
+“Editing services” and particularly “technical editing services,” means different things to different people in the fiber arts industry.
 Separately, its components can be broken down as follows:

 - Pattern/instruction writing: Can mean a check to assure all steps necessary for making the project have been included and instructions flow logically, or may include translating existing directions into instructional language.